Is Addiction a Disease Or a Choice?

 How Addiction Changes the Brain

-Experts are still learning about how and why the disease of addiction develops, similar to other chronic diseases like diabetes and heart disease.
+Experts are still learning about how and why the disease of addiction develops, similar to other diseases like diabetes and heart disease.
 This is why addiction is a disease:

 Rewiring the Brain’s Structure

 Addiction alters the way the brain works.
-It basically rewires its structure.
+It rewires its structure.
 Alcohol and drugs hack into your brain’s communication system and interfere with the way nerve cells send, receive, and process information.

 The Reward System

-It also teaches the brain to repeat enjoyable behavior.
+Since dopamine makes us feel good, it makes us want to keep doing what we’re doing, it also teaches the brain to repeat enjoyable behavior.
 Certain cues trigger the reward system, fuel the cravings, and create a habit cycle.
 The smell of your favorite food cooking can make you salivate and anticipate the enjoyment that is coming.
 In the same way, addiction fuels habit too.
 You may crave a cigarette every morning with coffee or you may want a hit of your drug of choice when you drive past the house where you used to do drugs.

 When you use a drug, your brain releases a surge of dopamine.
-And it is a lot more than when you’re eating your favorite meal.
+It is a lot more than when you’re eating your favorite meal.
 The brain overreacts and cuts back on the production of dopamine to bring it down to a normal level.
 Therefore, as you keep using drugs, your body produces less dopamine.
 Once a person becomes addicted, it takes more and more of the drug just to feel normal.
 This is called tolerance.

-The Effect on Behavior
+Addiction’s Effect On Behavior

 Studies have indicated that addiction changes the areas of the brain that are in charge of: